okiave/100-days-of-code/log.md

 # 100 Days Of Code - Log

 :zap:**Disclaimer**:zap:: I will be using spanish here and there throughout  my log and im sure in the printed side of my projects.
 Helps keep my mental state of flow.
 Chido.
 Empezemos.
 Day 1 of 100days starts on 1st day of 2018.
 All hours are in AKST (Alaska!!)
+Also I use moon emojis :new_moon_with_face::first_quarter_moon_with_face::full_moon_with_face::last_quarter_moon_with_face: to track my energy on this journey.
+A few years ago my sister and I [lived nomadically ](http://avephoto.com/stories/#/south-of-here-1/)nomadically on a bike.
+Being the scientist that she logged our progress and found a correlation between our endurance and distances as they related to the phases of the moon.
+Since then I've tested some of what we learned and am a firm believer that the gravitational pull exerted on earth by the moon can used as a sort of leverage for productivity/progress.

 ---